Walter Stephen Judd

-Walter S. Judd (born 1951) is an American botanist and taxonomist, and distinguished professor in the Department of Botany, University of Florida since 2009.
-Judd was originally born in Fairbanks, Alaska until his family relocated to Shiawassee CO, Michigan.
+Walter S. Judd (born 1951) was an American botanist and taxonomist, and distinguished professor in the Department of Botany, University of Florida beginning in 2009.
+Judd was born in Fairbanks, Alaska; his family relocated to Shiawassee CO, Michigan.
 Due to the rural setting, it inspired him to study natural history, botany, plant taxonomy and systematics, and phylogenetics.

 Career

 Judd attended Michigan State University (B.S.
 1973, M.S.
 1974) and Harvard University (Ph.D.
 1978).
 He became an assistant professor in the Department of Botany at the University of Florida (1978–1983), associate professor (1983–1991) and professor in 1991.
 He was president of the American Society of Plant Taxonomists 2000–2001.
-Judd has earned many awards throughout his career, including the Asa Gray Award in 2011.
+Judd earned many awards throughout his career, including the Asa Gray Award in 2011.

 Contributions

-Professor Judd has been a contributor to the Angiosperm Phylogeny Group (APG) and produced his own modification of this in 1999, the Judd system.
+Professor Judd was a contributor to the Angiosperm Phylogeny Group (APG) and produced his own modification of this in 1999, the Judd system.
 The Judd system was revolutionary and allowed for finer methods of classifying angiosperms.
 The APG is composed of researchers who research and revise APG classification and have released four revisions consecutively.
 The Judd system was introduced in APG I (1998) and would pave the way for further developments of the following APGs.